NOTE: A NEW STATE FLAG HAS BEEN CHOSEN

 View Wikipedia's article on the State & Centennial flags.

-MAINE has also discussed a simplified state flag to replace its complicated current flag (above left), and a pending referendum will decide the matter.
-The new version would resurrect a previous state flag, bearing a pine tree and the North Star on a buff field (above right).
+MAINE has also discussed a simplified state flag to replace its complicated current flag (above left).
+The new flag would resurrect a version of the original state flag, bearing a pine tree and the North Star on a buff field (above right).
 It is widely used as an unofficial alternate flag, sometimes with a white field instead, and/or a simpler tree (as in Maine's marine ensign).
+The version shown here was selected by the Secretary of State after a contest – but a 2024 referendum rejected the measure altogether.

 View news stories on the proposal: 2019, 2021, 2023, 2024